Does ChatGPT make students lazy thinkers? - Insight into a sensible approach to AI at the University of Bern

 Click here for the teaser of the online module "Ethics and digitalisation".

-ChatGPT has been a constant companion in the unit's everyday work since its introduction a good year ago.
+ChatGPT has been a constant companion in the unit's day-to-day work since its introduction just over a year ago.
 What challenges do you see in dealing with this AI in a university context?

 We have already talked about the opacity of the AI.
 ChatGPT is also not trained to tell the truth or cite sources.
 This is very inconvenient for academic work.
 So you have to think very carefully about what you use ChatGPT for.
 I see ChatGPT as an attempt to form a kind of average of what is said in the training data from the Internet.
 So if I am interested in what is generally said about the topic, ChatGPT is the right address.
 But if I'm interested in the truth or what the reasoning and sources are, then it's difficult with ChatGPT.